hmlendea/gfn-electron/README.md

 # Usage

-If you've installed it through your package manager, then it should already contain a launcher for it.
-Otherwise, run the `geforcenow` binary.
+If you've installed it through a package manager, then you can launch it directly from your desktop environment.
+You can also run `geforcenow` _(or `flatpak run io.github.hmlendea.geforcenow-electron` if you're using flatpak)_ in the terminal.

 ## Keyboard shortcuts